alifzulkifeli/firebase-firestore-01-app/README.md

 - in `firebase.js` connect the app with firebase storage by import `import "firebase/storage";`
 - after that make sure there is bucket in the firebase config
+- create connection to the bucket in `firebase.js`